14 May 2020

 5. Creation of Detailed Service Drawings

-6. Creation of Fabrication Drawings, Spool and Hangar Drawings
+6. Creation of Fabrication, Spool and Hanger Drawings

-Depending on the scope of the project, some of the above stages may be excluded by the MEP coordination services providers.
-However, each phase is crucial for a smooth completion of the project without any delays, cost overruns, and abrupt design changes.
+Depending on the scope of the project, some of the above stages may be excluded by the 3D M&E (MEP) coordination services providers.
+However, each phase is crucial for a smooth completion of the project without any delays, cost overruns or abrupt design changes.

-This final stage involves making changes to the model and the drawings due to any site based changes or deviations from the construction drawings.
-In cases where the coordination exercise has been well executed and the installation has followed the construction drawing instructions and layouts, the changes to the as-fitted (also known as as-built and as-installed) drawings are minimal.
+- If the coordination exercise has been well executed and the installation has followed the service installation drawings and the construction drawing instructions and layouts, the changes to the as-fitted (also known as as-built and as-installed) drawings are minimal.

 Precise, clash-free 3D MEP coordination and the resulting MEP coordination drawings contribute critically to building health.
 With experienced BIM coordination services providers, increasingly sourced as offshore partners, Western firms can have time to concentrate on other business processes and initiatives.
 Offshore firms with the right technically qualified professionals and sound infrastructure can provide high-quality building services coordinated drawings that are cost effective and delivered within deadlines at any stage of MEP coordination.